Baltimore Labor College

-The Baltimore Labor College (1919? - 1926?) of Baltimore, Maryland, was an early 20th-century college or school or enterprise for workers' education within the State of Maryland.
-Its president was Polish-born ILGWU organizer William Ross (1899-???).
+The Baltimore Labor College (c.
+1919 – c.
+1931) of Baltimore, Maryland, was an early 20th-century college, school, and enterprise for workers' education within the State of Maryland.
+Its president was Polish-born ILGWU organizer William Ross (b.
+1899).

 History

 The Baltimore Labor College was an outgrowth of the Education Department of the Baltimore Federation of Labor (founded in 1883) and started as Adult Education.
 In 1919, one of the college's founders was Jess Perlman, director of the Jewish Educational Alliance in Baltimore and executive director of the Federation of Jewish Philanthropies' School for Social Service in Montreal, later a co-founder of the Grove School (Connecticut).

 The Amalgamated Clothing Workers of America (ACW) sponsored the Baltimore Labor College as well as Brookwood Labor College, the Rochester Labor College, and the Workers University of Cleveland.

+1920s

 In 1920, the Baltimore Labor College had professors from Johns Hopkins University lecture to its worker students.

 In 1921, A.K.
 Moran, a delegate of the Baltimore Labor College, asked the Workers Education Bureau of America whether a local Philadelphia union could affiliate directly with the Bureau as well as with the Philadelphia Labor College.

 In 1924, the Baltimore Labor College joined a US delegation to the UK to visit the British Trades Union Congress (TUC) and Ruskin College.
 Other delegates came from the Workers Education Bureau, the International Ladies Garment Workers Union (ILGWU), Washington Trade Union College, the Rand School of Social Science, Brookwood Labor College, and the National Women's Trade Union League (WTUL).

 In 1929, the Baltimore Labor College reviewed open labor forums along with the Denver Labor College, the New Haven Trades Council, and the Detroit Federation of Labor.